 Investigating congenital developmental disorders in humans can be difficult due to their rarity.
 This study shows how simple organisms can be used to model these diseases.
-Mutation of the AP-2 gene equivalent in the nematode worm leads to embryonic defects that closely mirror the clinical manifestations seen in Char Syndrome and BOFS.
+Mutation of the AP-2 gene equivalent in the nematode worm than half of the embryos, and the few leads to embryonic defects that closely mirror the clinical manifestations seen in Char Syndrome and BOFS.
 Through the use of this model organism, it was discovered that misregulation of cell vdivision is a key mechanism responsible for causing these diseases, although there remains much more to uncover about these developmental disorders.